 Alternate ELPAC Operational Field Test Virtual Administration and Scoring Trainings

 In support of the measures being taken nationwide to slow the spread of coronavirus disease 2019, Educational Testing Service (ETS), the California Department of Education (CDE), and the Sacramento County Office of Education (SCOE) will continue to present the Alternate English Language Proficiency Assessments for California (ELPAC) Operational Field Test Administration and Scoring Training virtually.

-For more information regarding the postponement of the operational field test, please refer to the Alternate ELPAC frequently asked questions (FAQs) web page.
+For more information regarding the operational field test, please refer to the Alternate ELPAC frequently asked questions (FAQs) web page.

-Questions regarding the Alternate ELPAC Operational Field Test Postponement or the 2020‒21 CAASPP or ELPAC administration should be directed to the California Technical Assistance Center by phone at 800-955-2954 or by email at firstname.lastname@example.org.
+Questions regarding the Alternate ELPAC Operational Field Test or the 2021‒22 CAASPP or ELPAC administration should be directed to the California Technical Assistance Center by phone at 800-955-2954 or by email at email@example.com.

 Mandatory LEA Alternate ELPAC Operational Field Test Administration and Scoring Training